wavefrontHQ/docs/pages/doc/proxies_container.md

 ![Both HTTP/HTTPS proxy and Wavefront proxy are secured](images/proxy_and_proxy.png)

-To add the CA certificates to the Wavefront proxy:
+To add the CA certificates of the HTTPS proxy to the Wavefront proxy that runs in the Docker container:

 1. Place all PEM files in one directory.
 2. Mount that directory as volume `/tmp/ca` on the Docker deployment

-For example, you can run a command like following for testing (see the Docker documentation for the command in production environments):
+For example, you can run a command like the following for testing (see the Docker documentation for the command in production environments):
 ```
 docker run -it -e WAVEFRONT_URL=xxxxxxx -e WAVEFRONT_TOKEN=xxxxxx -p 2878:2878 -v /Users/user42/wavefront/ca_certs_test/to_docker:/tmp/ca proxy
 ```

-You have to specify:
+You must specify:
-* WAVEFRONT_URL: The URL of your instance (e.g. https://example.wavefront.com)
+* WAVEFRONT_URL: The URL of your instance (e.g., https://example.wavefront.com)
 * WAVEFRONT_TOKEN: The [Wavefront Token](wavefront_api.html#generating-an-api-token).
 Creating a service account and using a service account token usually makes sense.
-* The port that the proxy is using, 2878 by default.
+* The port that the proxy is using; 2878 by default.

 ## Learn More!